bharatag01/notes/HLD hotstar.md

 ✅ S3 is the origin storage, but CDN is used for fast playback.

+**DATABASE**

+1) postgressql for metadata--- because video has structured data.
+2) watch history and recommendation - cassandra because of heavy writes

 NOTE- HOW LIVE STREAMING WORKS, VIDEO STREAMING, CDN,S3.